Read our answers to popular Sri Lanka Travel FAQs that may crop up before, during and after your Sri Lanka Tour.

 How are telephone facilities in the country

 Telephone facilities are available extensively throughout the country.
-There are many telephone booths which accept coins, but the clarity and talk times may be short.
 Telephone bureaus are quite common with most offering IDD and internet facilities.
-Some offer the cheaper net-to-phone facilities, but quality is not always reliable.
+You could get assistance from our guide to purchase a data SIM for internet access.
 IDD facilities are available in most tourist hotels.

 What is the country code and how do I dial area codes?